HIP-infrastructure/ghostfs/README.md

     ```bash
     ./gen_cert.sh <domain_name>
     ```
-4. If needed, edit the `.env` to update the version of GhostFS.
+4. If needed, edit the `.env` to update the version of GhostFS Server and Auth Server.
 5. To install a GhostFS server and a GhostFS Auth Backend running on PM2 with a Caddy reverse proxy, execute the following command:
     ```bash
     ./install_ghostfs.sh